abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 1. Once you click on the **Enable** button, you can see a notification on the bell icon(🔔) in the top right corner: which says **Deployment in progress..**.
 The deployment will take approx `15-20 minutes` to deploy the insights for Ubuntu-k8s VM as extensions are being installed on your connected machine (ubuntu-k8s).

-    > Note: If you are still seeing Enable button even after clicking on Enable.
+    > Note: If you are still seeing the Enable button even after clicking on Enable.
 Once the extensions are installed, it will automatically change.
 You can move on to the next task.

     ![](.././media/arc14.png)